HaigEmirzian/Crypto_Transactions/README.md

 My first project in Solidity and first time coding smart contracts

-The folder in this repositiory contains two of the most basic forms of currency exchange developed as smart contracts: deposit and withdrawal
+The folder in this repository contains two of the most basic forms of currency exchange developed as smart contracts: deposit and withdrawal

 Tested in a JavaScript virtual environment via Remix IDE